-- Benign Peroxysmal Positional Vertigo is not a disease or disorder, but will cause a spinning sensation occasionally with head movement.
+- Benign Paroxysmal Positional Vertigo is not a disease or disorder but will cause a spinning sensation occasionally with head movement.
 This happens when the otoliths (otoconia) are dislodged and send a disproportionate signal for movement.
 Symptoms should resolve over time.

 - Labyrinthitis occurs when there is an infection of the inner ear.
 This may cause balance problems, hearing loss, and visual disturbances.

 - Superior Canal Dehiscence is caused by an opening in the bone above the semicircular canals.
 This condition will create the perception that an object is moving, even when it is stationary.
 A person with SCD may hear their own voice as abnormally loud.
 This problem can be surgically corrected if severe, though hearing loss may result from the operation.

 - Ototoxicity is caused by drugs that are harmful to the inner ear.
 Some drugs cause hearing loss, some result in vestibular damage, and others affect both the hearing (cochlea) and balance systems.
 Drugs like Gentamicin and other aminoglycosides are known to affect the hearing and balance system of the inner ear.